Hybrid models for homological projective duals and noncommutative resolutions: Introduction

 This paper is organized as follows.
 We review the basic facts about GLSMs for HPD and $\Af$-algebras in sections \ref{sec:section2} and \ref{sec:LGAinf} respectively.
 In section \ref{sec:AinfLG}, we set up the relationship between matrix factorizations and $\Af$-modules.
 We first find the structure of the $\Af$-algebra $\cA_{D0}$ by various means (deformation theory of $\mathcal{B}_{D0}$ and effective superpotential, $\Af$-homomorphism), then we propose a functor realizing the equivalence between the category of matrix factorizations and the derived category of $\Af$-modules of $\cA_{D0}$ and sketch its generalization to the orbifold case $\cA_{D0} \sharp G$.
 We provide checks of this proposal in appendix \ref{app:checks}.
 We then apply this correspondence in section \ref{sec:examples} to describe the HPD of degree $d$ Veronese embedding of projective space, Fano hypersurfaces and complete intersections in projective spaces as noncommutative spaces with the structure sheaf given by the corresponding sheaf of $\Af$-algebras.
 The same result was obtained for Veronese embeddings by summing over the ribbon trees in \cite{ballard2014derived}, we review this method in appendix \ref{app:ribbon}.
+Finally, in section \ref{sec:functor} we give some details of the functor $D(B,\mathcal{A}-Mod)\rightarrow D(\mathcal{X})$, i.e. of the embedding of the noncommutative resolution category into the derived category of the universal hyperplane section of $X$.